TByrnesDataDev/Lemmy.github.io/_posts/218-04-18-createModels.md

 <h2>Create HTML Model</h2>

-An example of the HTML model is here.
+An example of the HTML [model](https://rawgit.com/TierynnB/TierynnB.github.io/master/mapModels/3dModelOutput.html).
 <h3>Step 1.</h3>
 Download the QGIS2three.js plugin in QGIS (I used version 2.18.17, please check if this plugin exists for your version).